arangodb/docs/3.11/data-modeling-databases.md

 There are two naming conventions available for database names: the **traditional** and the **extended** naming conventions.
-Whether the former or the latter is active depends on the `--database.extended-names-databases` startup option.
+Whether the former or the latter is active depends on the `--database.extended-names` startup option.
 The extended naming convention is used if enabled, allowing many special and UTF-8 characters in database names.
 If set to `false` (default), the traditional naming convention is enforced.